 Destination Partnerships Moors and Dales

-We have recently secured a £166,000 grant from the EAFRD Growth Programme for 'Destination Partnerships Moors and Dales', is a £166,000 partnership project that sees the North York Moors National Park working with the Yorkshire Dales National Park Authority, and Nidderdale and Howardian Hills Areas of Outstanding Natural Beauty.
+The EAFRD Growth Programme for 'Destination Partnerships Moors and Dales', is a £166,000 partnership project that sees the North York Moors National Park working with the Yorkshire Dales National Park Authority, and Nidderdale and Howardian Hills Areas of Outstanding Natural Beauty.

 Running for just under two years (until August 2019), the project will support at least 300 businesses and will boost rural tourism by:

 - Raising the profile of the four protected landscapes

 - Positioning the area as a year-round contemporary destination for visitors

 - Delivering out-of-season visitors by providing more off-peak activities, such as stargazing and specific reasons to visit

 - Developing and/or promoting digital food and nature trails, new events, experiences and activities

 - Working with businesses to make them more cycle, wildlife and/or dark skies friendly